 Provenance: Old Massett on the northern part of Haida Gwaii

 How long have you lived in Haida Gwaii?
-I lived in Haida Gwaii until I was 11 years old, at which age I was sent to a residential school in far away Edmonton, then another school in Port Alberni.
-I returned to Haida Gwaii when I was 18, moved to Vancouver at the age of 27 years old.
-I returned when I was in my 60’s.
+I lived in Haida Gwaii until I was 11 years old, at which age I was sent to a residential school in Edmonton which is a city in another province, then I was moved to a school in Port Alberni.
+When I turned 18 I returned to Haida Gwaii, eventually moving to Vancouver in my late twenties.
+Finally returning to Haida Gwaii in my sixties.

 What do people know you for?
 People know me for being happy.
 “Why are you so happy in the morning? ” I often hear.
 I love performing, telling jokes and making people laugh.
 A few years ago, I found a ‘fat suit’ in a thrift store.
 I put it on and perform at potlatches and at Haida Gwaii’s Edge of the World Music Festival.
 I am also known for speaking my mind, my herbal medicines and being a mum to many.